-The (benefit) provision for income taxes was \$(0.6) million in the first quarter of 2013, compared to \$0.6 million for the first quarter of 2012.
-The estimated annual effective tax rate applied in the first quarter of 2013 was 24.5%, compared to 25.1% in 2012.
-The principal reasons for the difference between the statutory rate and the estimated annual effective rate were the effects of deductions permitted under Section 179D of the Internal Revenue Code, which relate to the installation of certain energy efficiency equipment in federal, state, provincial and local government-owned buildings, as well as tax credits to which we are entitled from plants we own.
+The (benefit) provision for income taxes was \$(0.6) million in the second quarter of 2013, compared to \$2.0 million for the second quarter of 2012.
+The estimated annual effective tax rate applied in the second quarter of 2013 was 24.5%, compared to 29.6% in 2012, due to an increase in the relative impact on the estimated annual effective tax rate of the deduction under Section 179D of the Internal Revenue Code, or Section 179D.
+The principal reasons for the difference between the statutory rate and the estimated annual effective rate were the effects of deductions permitted under Section 179D, which relate to the installation of certain energy efficiency equipment in federal, state, provincial and local government-owned buildings, as well as tax credits to which we are entitled from plants we own.